jaseknighter/splnkr/README.md

 ## bugs to fix (this is just a small sampling of the bugs to be found and liberated from the code)
 * enveloping:
-  * pan type and pan max don't work
+** pan type and pan max don't work
-  * get rid of clicks when changing the envelope size/shape
-  * env length on screen 2 should change the length of the sample envelope
+** get rid of clicks when changing the envelope size/shape ** env length on screen 2 should change the length of the sample envelope
 * externals
-  * lots of little bugs related to just having one envelope (instead of the two from flora)
+** lots of little bugs related to just having one envelope (instead of the two from flora)
-* sample player
+* samples
-  * sample player breaks when in `all cuts` mode and cuts have rates going in different directions (e.g. -1 and 1)
+** sample player breaks when in `all cuts` mode and cuts have rates going in different directions (e.g. -1 and 1)

 ## norns ui: key/encoder controls